Joseon: Three Offices

-The officials who served in these offices tended to be younger and of lower rank compared to other offices but had strong academic reputation and enjoyed special privileges and great prestige (for instance, censors were permitted to drink during working hours because of their function of criticizing the king).
+The officials who served in these offices tended to be younger and of lower rank compared to other offices but had a strong academic reputation and enjoyed special privileges and great prestige (for instance, censors were permitted to drink during working hours because of their function of criticizing the king).
 To be appointed, they went through more thorough review of character and family background.
 Three Offices provided the fastest route of promotion to high posts and was almost a requirement to becoming a State Councillor.